message-manager-discord/site/README.md

 2. Build files: `npm run build`
 3. Built files are located in the `/build` dir

+Note: environmental variable `NODE_ENV` needs to be `'production'` for the css to be only what's required, otherwise it'll include the entire tailwindcss base.

 ## License

 Message Manager is licensed under the [GNU Affero General Public License](https://github.com/AnotherCat/message-bot/blob/master/LICENSE)